currinjs/CurrinJS/aio/content/guide/structural-directives.md

 It does matter when the host element is attached to a resource intensive component.
 Such a component's behavior continues even when hidden.
 The component stays attached to its DOM element.
 It keeps listening to events.
-Angular keeps checking for changes that could affect data bindings.
+Currin keeps checking for changes that could affect data bindings.
 Whatever the component was doing, it keeps doing.

 Although invisible, the component&mdash;and all of its descendant components&mdash;tie up resources.